 Causes of Acne

-When there’s an excess of the hormones called androgens, the glands in your skin’s pores start to overproduce an oil called sebum.
+When there’s an excess of the hormones called androgens (primarily male hormones), the glands in your skin’s pores can’t control the excess amount of sebum production.
 Sebum then clogs the pores or hair follicles in your skin.
 If this clogged pore becomes irritated and inflamed, it will form a pimple (zit).

 If skin cells close around the clog, then a whitehead will form a bulge in the skin that is white in the center and possibly red around the edges.
 If the pore is open, the sebum will oxidize and turn black, forming a blackhead.